chipsalliance/chisel/docs/src/installation.md

 ### Firtool

-Beginning with version 6.0, Chisel will manage the version of firtool on most systems.
+Beginning with version 6.0, Chisel manages the version of firtool on most systems.
 However, some systems (e.g. NixOS or older Linux distributions like CentOS 6) may need to build firtool from source.
 If you need to build firtool from source, please see the [Github repository](https://github.com/llvm/circt).